tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 My new rules were much simpler than my [mother’s](https://www.reddit.com/r/nosleep/s/8xxBShLhwQ).

 Unlike the chaotic, cruel world we lived in, the Entity inside me wasn't a senseless beast.
 It possessed a terrifying, absolute moral clarity.
-It was bound by a cosmic ethics - a strict law of equal and opposite retribution.
+It was bound by some kind of cosmic ethics - a strict law of equal and opposite retribution.

 **Rule 1: The Gaze.** We no longer look at our shoes.
-You will look into our eyes, and we are equals till the scales are tilted by your malicious intent.
+You will look into our eyes, and we are equals till the scales are tilted by your malicious intent and thought.

 **Rule 2: The Measure of the Debt.** The Entity does not strike the innocent, nor does it punish out of cruelty.
 The weight of the judgment will precisely match the depth of the violation.
 No more, no less.

-**Rule 3: The Absolution of the Innocent.** If blood has not been spilled, if a boundary has not been crossed, the Entity remains asleep.
+**Rule 3: The Awakening** If blood has not been spilled, if a boundary has not been crossed, the Entity remains asleep.
 We only reflect the monsters you harbor.

 For the past week, Sharma Uncle had been driving me to college in his white SUV.
 To my parents, and the rest of the neighborhood colony, he was still a saint - the polite, retired government officer who kindly offered to carpool their daughter through the flooded roads.